 The pot filler design might also make it difficult to clean because it reaches around the valves and over the stovetop.

-You can fill a big saucepan with pot filler for pasta, but you’ll still have to carry it back to the sink to strain it.
+You can fill a big saucepan with a pot filler for pasta, but you’ll still have to carry it back to the sink to strain it.
 The same goes for cooking lobsters and boiled potatoes.
-Only dishes like stews and soups benefit from a pot filler because you can serve them in bowls.
+Only dishes like stews and soups benefit from a pot filler because you can serve them from the pot.

-Chicken, beef, or vegetable stocks are also good with pot filler because you can scoop portions into Tupperware or plastic bags for freezing.
+Chicken, beef, or vegetable stocks work well with a pot filler because you can scoop portions into Tupperware or plastic bags for freezing directly from the pot..

-Pot filler may be a lovely addition to your list of kitchen luxuries, but how often will you use it to justify the cost?
+A pot filler faucet may be a lovely addition to your list of home luxuries, but how often will you use it to justify the cost?
 Again, the pot filler is worth it if you cook big meals regularly.
 Otherwise, your standard kitchen faucet will do just fine, so you can spend the pot filler budget on other luxuries that make more sense.